A feasibility analysis towards the simulation of hysteresis with spin-lattice dynamics: Supplementary Material

 \subsection{Effect of frequency and loop convergence}

-Figure \ref{fig:loop_convergence} shows the hysteresis loops at different frequencies for the case where the anisotropy axis and the direction of the external field form an angle of $\phi = 0^{\circ}$.
-The plot evidence that the loops narrow when the frequency is decreased until the convergence frequency is found and the resulting loop coincides with the Stoner Wohlfarth prediction (green curve).
+Figure \ref{fig:loop_convergence} shows the hysteresis loops at different frequencies for the case in which the anisotropy axis and the direction of the external field form an angle of $\phi = 0^{\circ}$.
+The plot evidences that the loops narrow when the frequency is decreased until the convergence frequency is found and the resulting loop coincides with the Stoner-Wohlfarth prediction (green curve).